ibm-cloud-docs/power-iaas/connecting-networks.md

 - IBM services like **Watson** and **zCloud.**
 - **IBM GNPP Accessible Services & Transports** like ATT, Verizon, Orange, and Equinix.

-### Power IaaS connectivity between Dallas and Ashburn
+### Network connectivity between Dallas and Ashburn
 {: #connecting-powerio-connectivity}

 Learn more about how the IBM Cloud Connect team helps establish a **Direct Connection** between Cloud Connect (Megaport) and Power IaaS infrastructure.